mambrocio/p5.js/PleaseREADME.md

 Javascript on a visual level making easy for me to possibly and finally get a grasp on the langauge.

 Using p5.js I will try for myself as a goal to atleast upload one or two small tasks or projects to complete.

+Please navigate the branches of this repository there you will see the files of my attempts and learning.